-Christine is the Democratic floor leader and state senator from the 23rd Legislative District, including the Kitsap County communities of Hansville, Kingston, Poulsbo, Bainbridge Island, Keyport, Silverdale, and East Bremerton.
+Christine is the state senator from the 23rd Legislative District, including the Kitsap County communities of Hansville, Kingston, Poulsbo, Bainbridge Island, Keyport, Silverdale, and East Bremerton.

-As the prime sponsor of one of the only significant K-12 reforms passed during the 2014 legislative session (SB 6552), Christine helped ensure Washington’s students will be better prepared for college or a career when they graduate from high school.
-That bill raises the graduation requirement to 24-credits, up from 20, and gives students the opportunity for more classes including in mathematics and laboratory science.
+As the prime sponsor of one of the only significant K-12 reforms passed during the 2014 legislative session (SB 6552), Christine helped ensure Washington’s students will be better prepared for college and career when they graduate from high school.

-From her position on the Transportation Committee she helped to secure funding to sustain ferry operations and ensure construction of the additional 144-car Olympic Class ferry necessary for the system’s long-term viability.
+Having served previously on the Senate Transportation Committee, she helped to secure funding to sustain ferry operations and ensure construction of the additional 144-car Olympic Class ferry necessary for the system’s long-term viability.

 Providing congestion relief and safety improvements on our region’s smaller state highways has been a priority, and during her first term in the Senate, Christine worked to fund the preliminary design work for improvements along Highway 305 and at the intersection of Hwy 3 and Hwy 304 in Bremerton, as well as safety improvements for bicyclists and local residents at the Hood Canal Bridge.